 We are already operating as a circular economy by the way we consume goods in various ways.
 For example, car-pooling and the increase in car leasing, reading e-books rather than printed copies, cloud computing and sharing products and resources.

-Last year in Belfast (April 2017 – March 2018) we recycled 65,000 tonnes of waste.
+From April 2017 to March 2018 we recycled 65,000 tonnes of waste produced in Belfast.
 Around 60 per cent of this was processed locally.
 As a result, this reduced our landfill tax bill by around £5 million and potentially added over £250 million to the local economy through employment and the reprocessing of these materials.

 - 80 people are employed at Natural World Products (NWP) near Dunmurry, where 18,584 tonnes of garden and food waste from the city is recycled into high quality organic compost which is sold in garden centres and used in agriculture throughout Northern Ireland.

 - Nine new jobs for people with disabilities have been created by Ulster Supported Employment Limited (USEL) who took 27 tonnes of old mattresses from our recycling centres, broke them down and sold on the materials.